 Nowadays it’s all about driving engagement – ignore it and you’ll be toast in an instant.
 To stay ahead of the game you have to entice customers to make them want to come and visit you.
 What you’re creating in store has to be different from what you are creating online – this plays to your advantage.
 Consumers are increasingly purchasing through multiple retail channels and so to make them want to come and visit and spend in store you have to get the experience just right.
 Here are some of my top tips:

+Make sure to use funny sales quotes while you are motivating your staff early in the morning, which will get them smiling and all ready to work in a happy mood, thus guaranteeing better client interaction.
 Create an atmosphere where jaws hit the floor, where hearts skip a beat because your space looks and feels so darn cool.
 This is called providing a brand experience.
 Visually, emotionally and physically.

 Something we are looking into rather seriously is deploying in store location technologies like iBeacon which allows for micro targeting based on not only where people are located in the store but also make their experience more personalised and engaging.
 So shoppers check in at the door with the phone and then receive personalised offers, discounts, behind the scenes info on some of the products, fun immersive stuff.